jaclu/tmux-keybtest/README.md

 In the tmux universe the key for Insert is called `IC` and Delete is called `DC` so if those are spotted, the terminal is doing the right thing!

-If a key generates an unrecognized code, there is a high likelyhood the terminal will beep, so if in a public spot, mutung the sound might come in handy before running this.
+If a key generates an unrecognized code, there is a high likelyhood that the terminal will beep, so if in a public spot, muting the sound might come in handy before running this.

 Unrecognized keys will be printed.